- Download our Moving to Kenya Guide (PDF)

 Kenya, especially Nairobi, is a major business hub.
 Several multinational companies have set up their African headquarters and main offices there, including Google, General Electric and Coca-Cola.
 Most expats who work for these multinational corporations move to Kenya on an intra-company transfer.

-Industry sectors most likely to employ foreigners include telecommunications, information- and communication technology, oil and gas, and exploration and production.
-Tourism, logistics, agriculture, construction and real estate are other key sectors that Kenya’s external investors are interested in.
+Industry sectors most likely to employ foreigners include telecommunications, information and communication technology, oil and gas, and exploration and production.
+Tourism, logistics, agriculture, construction and real estate are other key sectors that external investors are interested in.

-Many expatriates work for foreign embassies and consulates.
-The host of international schools also sees teachers coming and going as they travel and experience life in Kenya.
+Many expats work for foreign embassies and consulates.
+The host of international schools in the country also sees teachers coming and going as they travel and experience life in Kenya.

 There are also volunteer positions in Kenya with government and NGO organisations.
 The country is a regional hub for non-profit organisations and serves as the administrative centre for the operations of aid organisations in East Africa.

-Entrepreneurial expats may consider running their own company, and expat start-ups are thriving in Kenya.
+If you are entrepreneurial, you may consider running your own company.
+Expat start-ups, such as Twiga Foods and M-KOPA, are thriving in Kenya.
 We recommend seeking professional guidance on which sectors allow foreign investment and which do not, as well as additional requirements for starting a business, including minimum start-up capital and the ratio of local Kenyan to foreign shareholders.

 Finding a job in Kenya

-On the whole, expats rarely show up in Kenya looking for a job but are instead relocated and transferred there or hired from overseas by a company familiar with the immigration and work visa process.
+On the whole, expats rarely show up in Kenya looking for a job.
+Instead, they are relocated and transferred there or hired from overseas by a company familiar with the immigration and work visa process.
 These companies usually provide relocation services and support with work permit applications.

 Work culture in Kenya

-English-speaking expats doing business in Kenya should not be too worried about language barriers, as English is widely spoken as a business language.
+If you are an English-speaking expat doing business in Kenya, you should not be too worried about language barriers, as English is widely spoken as a business language.
 Working hours are typically 8am or 9am to 5pm, Monday to Friday, although banks often close earlier.

 Further reading